Sabrinas Organizing

 A detailed list of stuff for your emergency kit

 Here is the list of items I have in my easy emergency kit.
 Be sure to have at least a week's worth of all these items.
-And, the more people in your home, the more likely you will need more of these items.
+And, the more people in your home, the more likely you are to need more of these items.

 • Paper towel roll